INSIGHT-Slovenia rues bank mismanagement as bailout talk grows

 The plight of NLB, Nova KBM and Abanka Vipa “provides the greatest proof of the damage done by state ownership and the links between the economy and politics”, said economist Igor Masten.

-The three banks, which control more than 50 percent of the Slovenian banking market, now account for the lion’s share of about 6 billion euros in bad loans, or nearly 12 percent of all loans at the end of March.
+The three banks, which control more than 50 percent of the Slovenian banking market, now account for the lion’s share of about 6 billion euros in bad loans, or 11.8 percent of all loans at the end of March.
 Most date back to the boom years of 2006-2008.

 Both Masten and Veselinovic declined to name names or elaborate on the most egregious political meddling.